 “Understand.
 Sorry.
 Can’t blame a guy for trying tho.”

 Alicia shook her head when she read the reply.
 She dropped her phone into her uniform pocket and returned to her rounds.

 By mid-morning Monday, while Alicia was completing her nursing rounds, Matt and his team had already commenced their return to the city from an early morning reconnaissance operation.

-Unshaven, intentionally unkempt and dressed in scruffy jeans and T-shirts they travelled to El Cajon just before dawn to conduct enquiries into a large counterfeit operation his team was investigating.
+Unshaven, intentionally unkempt and dressed in scruffy jeans and T-shirts they traveled to El Cajon just before dawn to conduct inquiries into a large counterfeit operation his team was investigating.